 Customized to the needs of the governments with which we partner, our technical assistance focuses on three fundamental areas:

 Strengthening practices, structures and policies to institutionalize widespread, high-quality data use.
-By building robust systems to monitor public health data, governments can use insights from those data to drive action to improve people’s health and lives.
+By building robust systems to monitor public health data, governments can use insights from those data to drive action to improve people’s health.

 Creating clear and compelling reporting of health data to enhance understanding of critical public health issues.
-Public health bulletins, data reports and digital data solutions—these are the means by which governments share public health data, alert stakeholders to health threats and communicate public health priorities.
+Policy briefs, data reports and digital data solutions—these are the means by which governments share public health data, alert stakeholders to health threats and communicate public health priorities.

 For more information visit https://www.d4hdataimpact.org.